NeZLiPand/Customer-Hub/README.md

 ###
 This parameter defines the strategy for automatically managing the Hibernate database schema (DDL — Data Definition Language).
 Possible values:

 - none — no changes are applied to the database schema.
-Hibernate will not automatically create, update, or delete tables.
+Hibernate will not automatically create, update, or delete tables;

 - update — Hibernate updates the schema while preserving existing data.
-It creates new tables and columns but does not delete or modify existing ones.
+It creates new tables and columns but does not delete or modify existing ones;

-- create — Hibernate creates a new database schema at startup, deleting all existing tables.
+- create — Hibernate creates a new database schema at startup, deleting all existing tables;

-- create-drop — Hibernate creates a new database schema at startup and deletes it after the application stops.
+- create-drop — Hibernate creates a new database schema at startup and deletes it after the application stops;

-- validate — checks whether the existing database schema matches the entities in your code, but does not make any changes.
+- validate — checks whether the existing database schema matches the entities in your code, but does not make any changes;

 - create-only — creates the schema based on entities, but doesn’t drop it after the application stops (rarely used).

 </details>

 ##

 ###
-**About spring.jpa.`show-sql` field:**
+**About `spring.jpa.show-sql` field:**

 <details>
 <summary>:leaves: Tap it</summary>